This guide was updated on November 30, 2019.

 North Beach – for a wide selection of Italian restaurants head to North Beach, San Francisco’s “Little Italy”.
 Scarf up a slice of pizza at Tony's Pizza Napoletana or leave plenty of room for the hearty servings of hamburgers, steaks, seafood and pastas at Original Joe’s.

-San Francisco Gay Bars and Lounges
+San Francisco Gay Bars

 San Francisco is considered an American gay mecca and at its heart beats the Castro District, one of the first gay neighborhoods.
 This gay neighborhood is located along Castro St. from Market St. to 19th St. and occupied by queer dance clubs and bars featuring numerous happy hours as well as quality restaurants and trendy shops.